SummerElise/Scheduler-HW5/README.md

-This week's assignment required me to create a quiz with Third Party APIs.
-This involved using Moment.js to create work day planner with functionality similar to the mock-up that is provided below.
+This week's assignment required me to create a scheduler with Third Party APIs.
+This involved using Moment.js to create a work day planner with functionality similar to the mock-up that is provided below.
 The following requirements are to be met based off the given scenario: